We do not see, because of what I just laid out, we do not see a recession or a pre-recession.

 We always use the term, you know, an oil-rich nation.

-We can be an energy rich America and maybe pay down the trillions and trillions and trillions in debt that these politicians have squandered over the years.
+We can be an energy-rich America and maybe pay down the trillions and trillions and trillions in debt that these politicians have squandered over the years.

 So I agree with you.

-The federal lands hold about 15 or 20 percent of the total oil and gas assets in the U.S. And for all intents and purposes, last two years of Biden administration pull those off the table for future development, as you know.
+The federal lands hold about 15 or 20 percent of the total oil and gas assets in the U.S.

-Imagine you would the pressure place on any other industry if say you pulled 20% of the airplanes out of commission by the FAA or 20% of the trucks were pulled off the road by transportation, you see it has a huge impact.
+As you know, imagine you would the pressure you'd place on any other industry if, say, you pulled 20 percent of the airplanes out of commission by the FAA or 20% of the trucks were pulled off the road by transportation.

 That's why this bill is so important to us.

-So it's encouraging, I think, uh to get this bill passed from the House this week, and then they'll go to the Senate where we'll all good ideas go to die, but we'll at least we've got something to be talking about.
+So it's encouraging, I think, to get this bill passed from the House this week, and then they'll go to the Senate where all good ideas go to die, but we'll at least we've got something to be talking about.

-Well, and and there's also a new vision and an alternative, hopefully for the future, that we'll we'll be depending on, and hopefully we'll make that transition uh with an election won in November of 2024.
+Well, and there's also a new vision and an alternative, hopefully, for the future that we'll be depending on.

 You're the expert.